-Most lawyers would tell you that if you have any assets, it is essential to start estate planning as soon as possible so that you can work out the how and where of distributing your estate in the future.
+Most lawyers you would find on a lawyer’s list would tell you that if you have any assets, it is essential to start estate planning as soon as possible so that you can work out the how and where of distributing your estate in the future.
 It is not all about making a will either.
 Sometimes as a person ages they become unable to administer their estate due to mental problems from dementia or having a stroke.
 Family lawyers are the people to consult if you want to ensure your assets are distributed according to your wishes.

 Estate planning will help you to not only state your wishes regarding the distribution of your assets after you pass away, it will help you to avoid unnecessary tax, something that most people want to do.
 It will make the division of assets much easier and enable you to avoid paying the court costs inherent in the judicial system deciding who should get your estate if you haven’t make your wishes known.